 - Better modeling the human aspects of stakeholders and end users of the software, such as age, gender, personality, emotions, language, disability, preferences and so on

 - Industrial experience reports in modeling human factors in software development

 - Reviews and surveys of approaches in human factors modeling and design

-Relevant topics to human factor in modeling and design include, but are not limited to:
+Relevant topics to human factors in modeling and design include, but are not limited to:

 - Emotions and preferences of users in the face of modeling-related tools and activities

 - Stress, load and performance involving modeling activities and artifacts